 - Only one award will be made each academic year.

 - Recipient will receive an award of $1,000 in this current academic year to be used for travel and/or student research.
-Funds will disburse by the middle of Spring 2019.
+Funds will disburse by the end of Spring 2021.

 Use of Funds